Blossoms Under Somewhere: Critical response

-Edmund Lee of South China Morning Post gave the film 2.5/5 stars, describing it as "a fairly unrealistic tale of misguided youth" while emphasizing its "perilous undertaking for young girls", and criticizing the writers for failing to fully utilize the "juicy premise", as well as calling the third act "contrived and out of character and remains largely unresolved", although he acknowledged Marife Yau's "charismatic performance" in her debut role, which he felt was "lessened by a story this lightweight and inconsequential".
+Edmund Lee of the South China Morning Post gave the film 2.5/5 stars, describing it as "a fairly unrealistic tale of misguided youth" through its "perilous undertaking for young girls", and criticizing the writers for failing to fully utilize the "juicy premise", as well as calling the third act "contrived and out of character and remains largely unresolved", although he acknowledged Marife Yau's "charismatic performance" in her debut role, which he felt was "lessened by a story this lightweight and inconsequential".
 Lee also ranked the film 25th out of the 36 Hong Kong films theatrically released in 2024.
-Alan Chu of United Daily News found the film to be a "clichéd commercial comedy" that lacks depth in its social commentary on female growth and empowerment, while also failing to deliver a light and amusing tone.
+Alan Chu of United Daily News found the film to be a "clichéd commercial comedy" that "lacks sufficient critique or social commentary", making it "feel like just another typical Hong Kong coming-of-age film that tries to be popular and easy to enjoy, but fails to effectively convey its main themes".

-Calvin Choi, reviewing for my903.com, argued that while films can effectively tackle morally ambiguous subjects and praised Sheena Chan's performance, Blossoms Under Somewhere fails to develop character motivations and explore moral dilemmas, particularly criticizing the protagonist Ching's "absolutely selfish" personality and noting that the story concludes in "a naive and contrived manner", suggesting that "the creators were incapable of wrapping things up".
-Ho Tak of Harper's Bazaar also offered a critical review and noted that although the theme and premise are intriguing, the narrative is imbalanced due to an excessive focus on Ching and Rachel's friendship, neglecting important elements like Ching's motivations and background, and rendering Adam Pak's character one-dimensional, ultimately resulting in an unsatisfying and incomplete ending marked by a slow pace and overlapping plot points.
+Calvin Choi, reviewing for my903.com, argued that while the film can "serve an educational purpose by promoting proper awareness" and is "worth seeing" for Sheena Chan's performance alone, Blossoms Under Somewhere "did not handle the problems in its narrative properly", particularly criticizing the protagonist Ching's "absolutely selfish" personality and noting that the story concludes in "a naive and contrived manner", suggesting that "the creators were incapable of wrapping things up".
+Ho Tak of Harper's Bazaar also offered a critical review and noted that although the theme is "unique", the story did not "adequately explain the hardships faced by the protagonist", and "omitted some details viewers might expect or find important", such as Ching's family background and Adam Pak's "one-dimensional" character, concluding that the film "failed to fully satisfy audience curiosity about character development and the ending, which is somewhat regrettable".

-Amy Mullins of China Daily described the film as "a surprisingly assured and astute debut" from director-screenwriter Riley Yip, presenting "a delicately feminist coming-of-age story" that features strong character agency, natural performances, and a straightforward narrative style.
-Keith Ho, writing for HK01, also commended the film's unique exploration of teenage emotions and highlighted the impressive performances of Yau and Chan, but noted that it fails to fully leverage its themes of personal struggle and moral ambiguity, resulting in an open ending that may not resonate with all viewers.
+Amy Mullins of China Daily described the film as a "a surprisingly assured and astute debut", noting that "[f]ew Hong Kong films about young women have given them the kind of agency Yip and co-writer Sze Ling-ling do", and called it "a delicately feminist coming-of-age story".
+Keith Ho, writing for HK01, also commended the film's "unique approach to exploring young girls' minds" and "the standout performances of the rising young actors", but noted that the film "did not fully utilize the 'two disabled girls' setting", resulting in "an open ending that even if not entirely chaotic, might not be accepted by all viewers".